preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/publishing-apps/publishing-65/layout/index.rst

 Create a layout for Controlled Documents editing
 *****************************************************************
-If the purpose of the layout should be to possible to work with Controlled Documents in a Publishing APP, add this blocks under Miscellaneous:
+If the purpose of the layout should be to make it possible to work with Controlled Documents in a Publishing APP, add this block under Miscellaneous:

 .. image:: documents-process-block.png

-Also note that settings for this block then is available the ussual way:
+Also note that settings for this block then is available the usual way:

 .. image:: documents-process-block-settings.png